May 19, 2016

-And he began rather formally clearing his throat said, “Jono, on behalf of the lads I would really like to thank you for all these letters you’ve been writing for me.
-And to show you how much I’ve appreciated it I’ve decided to give you a present.
-The present I’m going to give you is that you can have, free of charge my dear, anything you like to pick from me library.”
+And he began - rather formally - clearing his throat and said, “Jono, on behalf of the lads, I would really like to thank you for all these letters you’ve been writing for me.
+And to show you how much I’ve appreciated it, I’ve decided to give you a present.
+The present I’m going to give you is that you can have, free of charge, my dear, anything you like to pick from me library.”

-And, but I must have said it in a way that was reverting to my old persona of being a pompous politician because Patty flared up in great anger started shouting at me, “oh judging are you, oh snaring at me are you, looking down on me are you?”
+And but I must have said it in a way that was reverting to my old persona of being a pompous politician, because Patty flared up in great anger and started shouting at me, “Oh judging are you?
+Oh snaring at me are you?
+Looking down on me are you?”

-I said, “oh well, no Patty it’s not boys, I used to like those kind of magazines.”
+I said, “Oh well, no Patty it’s not boys.
+I used to like those kinds of magazines.”

-I said rather hesitant, “well you really want to know Patty, I used to like those first kind of magazines but these days I’m trying a different path in life.”
+I said rather hesitantly, “Well you really want to know Patty?
+I used to like those first kinds of magazines, but these days I’m trying a different path in life.”